steegosaur/codestats.lua/README.md

     Comment #2  if a second kind of comments exists (see Comment above) Empty       amount of empty lines (or containing only whitespace) Total       total amount of lines parsed, excluding an eventual header

+A total summary is available with the flag `--summary`; if you only want the summary, you can use `--sumonly` instead.

 In addition, the following may be extracted with the `--verbose` flag if found in a supported format: